marcelebbrecht/powerrouting/README.md

 Now, create a new workspace, download, extract, import and build inetmanet-3.x.
 If you use a different path than default 'inetmanet-3.x', then please correct it in run.sh.

+Now, clone this project from GitHub and import it as 'powerrouting' into you workspace.

-Now, apply patch for ACK message bug as mentioned under bugs (see at the end of this document).
+Now, apply patch for ACK message bug as mentioned under bugs (see at the end of this document) or use patch-file:

-Now, clone this project from GitHub and import it as 'powerrouting' into you workspace and build it.
+enter your workspace
+cd inetmanet-3.x/src/inet/common/lifecycle
+patch < ../../../../../powerrouting/patch/OperationalBase.cc.patch

 Please set project reference from powerrouting to inetmanet-3.x.

+Now, build inetmanet and powerrouting.

 You need:
 * perl